 I would go further to say that the language we use in numerous contexts is that of battle and aggression.
 We "fight" and declare "war" on everything from terrorism to tweets.
 We "battle" and "confront" our illnesses, neighbors, strangers, pests, carbohydrates, moods and habits.
 Whether its drugs or Iran, the Senate or the Schoolroom, eczema or HIV, we are "waging war" in the most basic, everyday, examples.

-Yet if we are so casual about our language of aggression how can we appreciate the actual wars that are fought, and lives lost to them?
-Today I read that Elton John and Dolce&Gabbana are in a "War of Words" over differing views on babies.
+I read that Elton John and Dolce&Gabbana are in a "War of Words" over differing views on babies.
 Luckily I can't afford any of their clothes because I am being cautioned by every mouthy celebrity with an "untraditional" family to #boycottdolcegabbana because of an opinion.